im-knots/ea-monorepo/README.md

 ## Run everything locally with minikube
 Some services (ea-job-engine) require kubernetes specifically for their operator patterns.
 Therefore we need a local kubernetes cluster for development.
 Minikube is the best bet.

+I have created a helper script to easily set up the entire platform in a local cluster.

 ### Requirements
 - minikube
+- terraform 1.10.3
+- tfenv (optional, for managing terraform versions)
 - helm
 - kubectl
 - docker